Ellen van Dijk: 2016

 Van Dijk started the road race season also this year with the Ladies Tour of Qatar.
 It was very windy and Van Dijk lost some time in the second stage because she rode in the second echelon.
 In the third stage she was part of the front group.
 In the last few kilometres she was able to ride away and won the stage, in the same city as she won the year before.
 She moved up to the third place in the general classification and maintained this position, with teammate Romy Kasper finishing in second place overall.
 At the Omloop het Nieuwsblad at the end of February, Van Dijk attacked at the last climb.
 She was caught and finished the race in arrears due to a bike change.
 Due to a crash during the race she went to the hospital afterwards and it appears she had one broken and some bruised ribs.
 She was not able to race for several weeks and returned in the women's peloton mid March.
 She rode strong for the at the classic cycle races like World Tour races Gent–Wevelgem and Tour of Flanders for Women.
 Van Dijk had a very successful Energiewacht Tour.
 With her team she won the team time trial first stage.
 During the early sprint finish she was able to not lose any time.
 After winning the time trial of stage 4b she led the general classification.
 Van Dijk didn't give away her advantage in the last stage, and so she won after 2013 for the second time the Energiewacht Tour.
 After racing more international races from April to May the first championships of the season was the 2016 Dutch national time trial championships.
 However, due to a back injury she was not able to start.
-In the road race of the national championships a few days later she was not able win from the who played it smart with their large number of riders.
+In the road race of the national championships a few days later she was not able win from who played it smart with their large number of riders.
 In July she won the time trial of the Thüringen Rundfahrt stage race, beating national champion Annemiek van Vleuten.
 For two stages she led the general classification but was not able to keep the yellow jersey after a breakaway of two riders got a too large advantage.